-Marriott Platinum Elite: Help Me Choose Marriott Choice Benefits
+Marriott Platinum Elite: Help Me Choose Marriott Bonvoy Choice Benefits

-As a Marriott Elite for many years, and a frequent traveler from consulting days until now, I seriously did not think it could get any better.
+As a Marriott Bonvoy Elite for many years, and a frequent traveler from consulting days until now, I seriously did not think it could get any better.
 If you’ve been following my story, in January I realized I have the chance for simultaneous status on 4 U.S. airlines (Delta – earned, American – offered, Southwest – can request, United – can request).
 I was beside myself.
 It was the ultimate discovery for a (recovering) consultant.
-Marriott rewards levels, do not disappoint.

 Well, today I got more news that…even though it’s not quite as sweet…has a suite element to it.

 I received my first chance to pick a Marriott Choice Benefit for achieving Platinum Elite status.